cloudydeno/deno-datadog_api/README.md

 ## Purpose

-My primary goal is to give the Datadog API a typed interface for use in Deno scripts.
+My primary goal is to give important parts of the Datadog API a typed interface for use in Deno scripts.
 I'm comparing API docs with actual API payloads as much as possible.
-If you just want to make calls and get JSON back, you can use the `datadog.fetchJson(path: string, opts)` method.
+If you just want to make calls and get JSON back, you can use the `datadog.fetchJson({...})` function.

 PS: This library doesn't really depend on Deno APIs, it's just targetting Deno as a runtime (Typescript, URL imports, fetch, etc).